PolymerLabs/arcs/particles/Tutorial/Kotlin/README.md

 # The Lore of a JSON Store

-Hopefully by now you are starting to see how the different components of Arcs work together to preserve user sovereignty as you develop.
-This is the final chapter in our introductory tutorials which are designed to introduce the base Arcs concepts.
-But don’t worry, this is not the end of our tutorials!
-From here you can continue to the next set of tutorials where you’ll build a tic-tac-toe game with interchangeable human and computer players.

-Alright, let’s get to the actual tutorial!
 This time, instead of embedding the store's data directly inside the Arcs Manifest file (as a `resource`), we're going to load it from a separate JSON file.
 Let’s start with the Arcs Manifest file:

 ```
  import 'PeopleSchemas.arcs'